 Take it a step further by following the people or groups leading conversations in arenas you’re passionate about, such as artificial intelligence, renewable energy or social innovation.
 If you can demonstrate you’re a subject matter expert engaged in the issues, it can help to differentiate you from others with a static profile.
 Any sort of relevant self-promotion you can do through your participation, even a well-placed comment on an article authored by someone else, is advantageous.

-It’s appropriate – and strategic – to connect with school alumni with whom you’ve met, especially if you’re looking to build the relationship.
-If you’ve only met virtually, I recommend asking permission and getting the green light first.
+- Connect to school alumni (with discretion).
+It’s appropriate – and strategic – to connect with school alumni with whom you’ve met, especially if you’re looking to build a relationship.
+If you’ve only met virtually, I recommend asking permission and getting the green light first to connect with them.
 I do not, however, recommend reaching out to alumni or students with whom you’ve not had a personal interaction or met face-to-face.
 Once you’ve crossed the acceptance threshold to become a member of that school’s community, it’s a different story.
-This is a murky area in terms of social media norms, but it’s also where your good judgement matters.
+This is a murky area in terms of social media norms and it’s also where your good judgment matters.

-Speaking of judgement, this is about being discerning in your posting and sharing, as well as who or what you choose to follow.
-The reality is that admissions is typically “scanning out” more than “scanning in,” so make sure anything you’re putting out there is professional.
-It’s really a judgement check.
+- Show good judgement.
+Speaking of judgment, this is about being discerning in your posting and sharing, as well as who or what you choose to follow.
+The reality is that admissions are typically “scanning out” more than “scanning in,” so make sure anything you’re putting out there is professional.
+It’s really a judgment check.
 While business schools won’t screen out applicants for their political persuasion (unless extreme or discriminatory), participating in controversial groups or discussions can get tricky.
 Your filter should always be whether you are putting things out there that appropriately reflect who you are and what you care about.

 “Admissions officers have a hefty workload, so any online audit is likely to be brief,” says my Fortuna colleague and former MBA Admissions Director at IE Business School, Lisa Bevill (see her article, Smart Social Media Tips For MBA Applicants, for advice on auditing and enhancing your online presence across all social channels).
 “But a quick skim can impart incoherence, or, alternatively, a compelling personal brand.”

-Sharon Joyce is a director at MBA admissions coaching firm Fortuna Admissions and former Berkeley Haas Associate Director of Admissions.
-Fortuna is composed of former admissions directors and business school insiders from 12 of the top 15 business schools.
+Sharon Joyce is an Expert Coach at MBA admissions coaching firm Fortuna Admissions and former Berkeley Haas Associate Director of Admissions.
+For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.